 Since this was an initial analysis performed on a module that had been factory reset, I was concerned about what would happen if an update process overwrote the original data.
 This would potentially mean that I would have to remove the flash chip several times and read it, risking damage to it in the process after subjecting it to so many cycles.
 That’s why I chose to go another route.
 While checking the wires between the CPU (microcontroller) and the Flash chip, I found that the same SPI bus was shared with the WiFi module as well!
 Good news, since the WiFi module is external, I could use its pins for my plug-in Flash chip solution.

 Curious to discover this plug-in solution?
-It will be easier for you to understand it by looking at the image below.
+It will be easier for you to understand it by looking at the image right.

 By placing the Flash chip on a breakout board, and making a small PCB with a socket to connect to said breakout board, it was possible to create an “interchangeable” Flash chip solution.
 This is very convenient if you want to modify the data on the Flash, or read it multiple times because of potential updates that could occur with additional information written on the Flash.